hutou/tablo/README.md

 content, regardless of their width (fixed or default): so columns may be narrowed or widened!_

-If table width gets too wide, there is fortunately a workaround : just pass an argument to _shrinkwrap!_ to limit the total width of the table.
+If table width gets too wide, there is fortunately a workaround : just pass an argument to _shrinkwrap!_ to limit the total width of the table (or, if table width is too small, pass this argument as a negative value to force a minimum table width).

 ```crystal
 21: table.shrinkwrap!